A-Level Computer Science Revision — Processor Architecture

 Practise this topic

-Processor Architecture practice questions
+Mini quiz: Processor Architecture

-These are original StudyVector questions for revision practice.
-They are not official exam-board questions.
+Three quick checks for revision practice.
+They are original StudyVector prompts, not official exam-board questions.

 Question 1